-- 1) if the annual financial statements are not submitted to the IFA within the defined deadline. - 2) if the licence applicant submits, within the defined deadline, annual financial statements that do not meet the minimum requirements for the content and accounting. - 3) if the reporting perimeter does not meet the requirements of F.01. - 4) if the auditor's report has a disclaimer of opinion or an adverse opinion, unless a subsequent audit opinion without disclaimer of opinion or adverse opinion is provided (in relation to another set of financial statements for the same financial year, that meet the minimum requirements) and the IFA is satisfied with the subsequent audit opinion. - 5) if the auditor's report has in respect of going concern, either a key audit matter or a qualified 'except for' opinion, or if, in the opinion of the IFA, there is significant doubt in respect of going concern, unless either: - i) a subsequent audit opinion without going concern key audit matters or qualification is provided in relation to the same financial year - and/ or (as directed by the licensor) - ii) additional documentary evidence demonstrating the licence applicant's ability to continue as a going concern until at least the end of the licence season has been provided to, and assessed by, the IFA to its satisfaction.
-The additional documentary evidence includes, but is not necessarily limited to, the information described in financial criterion F.10 (future financial information). - 6) if the auditor's report makes a reference to any situation defined in F.09 paragraph 10.10.3 (d).
+- 1) if the annual financial statements are not submitted to the IFA within the defined deadline. - 2) if the licence applicant submits, within the defined deadline, annual financial statements that do not meet the minimum requirements for the content and accounting. - 3) if the reporting perimeter does not meet the requirements of F.01. - 4) if the auditor's report has a disclaimer of opinion or an adverse opinion, unless a subsequent audit opinion without disclaimer of opinion or adverse opinion is provided (in relation to another set of financial statements for the same financial year, that meet the minimum requirements) and the IFA is satisfied with the subsequent audit opinion. - 5) if the auditor's report has in respect of going concern, an emphasis of matter, a key audit matter or a qualified 'except for' opinion, or if, in the opinion of the IFA, there is significant doubt in respect of going concern, unless either: - a subsequent audit opinion without going concern, an emphasis of matter, a key audit matter or qualification is provided in relation to the same financial year - or (as directed by the licensor) - ii) additional documentary evidence demonstrating the licence applicant's ability to continue as a going concern until at least the end of the licence season has been provided to, and assessed by, the IFA to its satisfaction.
+The additional documentary evidence must include, but is not necessarily limited to, the information described in financial criterion F.10 (future financial information). - 6) if the auditor's report makes a reference to any situation defined in F.09.